Search

 Just like President Taft, I was compelled to realize that there are times in our lives when we all need a little encouragement to help us break free from the old patterns and excuses and habits that keep us stuck in an uninspired way of life.

-With Terry’s help and the help of other great people at University Alliance and Bisk Education, such as Anthony Porrevecchio, I excelled in my studies.
+With Terry’s help and the help of other great people at University Alliance, such as Anthony Porrevecchio, I excelled in my studies.
 Florida Tech recognized me as an Outstanding Sophomore and I was inducted into Psi Chi, the international honor society for psychology students.

 I didn’t let anything deter me from my goal, not even a diagnosis of multiple sclerosis that has presented its own unique challenges to overcome.